 Can I have guest lecturers attend my class online?

 Yes, you can.
-Contact ETS to let them know who the access is for and when this access will be needed.
-Access to courses outside of assigned academic roles does require approval from a Dept. Head or Program Director.
+Contact LDDI to let us know who the access is for and when this access will be needed.
+Access to courses outside of assigned academic roles does require approval from a Department Head or Program Director.

 How can I translate my Lecture to an online format?